-To facilitate timely programme training delivery among treatment group schools, schools needed to be assigned to treatment and control groups on a rolling basis before the beginning of the new academic year13 (2019-20).
-Consequently, schools will be allocated by lots utilizing a minimisation process instead of simple randomisation.
-Minimisation was chosen as English Mastery is an intensive programme that has implications on staffing and timetables; therefore it was important to let schools know of their allocation as soon as they have signed up for the trial, to facilitate the delivery of the programme during the school year.
+To facilitate timely programme training delivery among treatment group schools, schools needed to be assigned to treatment and control groups on a rolling basis before the beginning of the new academic year15 (2019-20).
+Consequently, schools were allocated by lots utilizing a minimisation16 process instead of simple randomisation.
+Minimisation was chosen as English Mastery is an intensive programme that has implications on staffing and timetables; therefore it was important to let schools know of their allocation as soon as they signed up for the trial, to facilitate the delivery of the programme during the school year.

 Minimisation aims to balance treatment and control samples according to a pre-defined set of school observed characteristics (minimisation variables).
 Although the allocation of schools is not completely at random, this technique has the flexibility of allowing for the allocation of all schools to take place in several stages.
-Schools will be allocated to treatment and control groups utilizing minimisation between the end of March and July 2019.
-Four rounds of minimisation will take place during that period.
+Schools were allocated to treatment and control groups utilizing minimisation between the end of March and July 2019.
+Four rounds of minimisation took place during that period.

-Schools agreeing to participate in the trial will be allocated to one of the two groups utilizing a 'minimisation' algorithm with three prognostic factors15 and a 50:50 ratio between treatment and control groups.
-The minimisation procedure will be undertaken with the aim of achieving balance across groups on the following factors:
+Schools agreeing to participate in the trial were allocated to one of the two groups utilizing a 'minimisation' algorithm with three prognostic factors17 and a 50:50 ratio between treatment and control groups.
+The minimisation procedure was undertaken with the aim of achieving balance across groups on the following factors: